Proserpina sarcophagus: Description

 The ancient myth of the Rape of Persephone is depicted in high relief on the sarcophagus.
-Persephone is carried away to the underworld by Pluto, the god of the underworld, with the help of Athena and Eros, on a quadriga led by the divine messenger Hermes.
+Persephone is carried away to the underworld by Hades, the god of the underworld, with the help of Athena and Eros, on a quadriga led by the divine messenger Hermes.

 The hellhound Cerberus is found at Hermes' feet near the death god Tartarus.
 The giant Enceladus rises out of the Earth, to receive the chariot.
 The nymph Cyane lies at the bottom under the chariot.
 On a chariot steered by a winged divinity and drawn by dragons, Demeter, Persephone's mother, follows the baggage with torches in her hands.
 Meanwhile, Aphrodite flies, an accomplice to the kidnapping.
 Below her, two handmaidens of Persephone frightened have fallen to the Earth and try to protect their baskets full of flowers.

 On the left narrow side in flat relief, two handmaidens of Persephone and a boy are picking flowers.
 The right narrow side shows a child, who is accompanied by two shepherds and carries fruit in the cornucopia of a Genius.